How to Export WordPress Pages

 Export WordPress Pages – Frequently Asked Questions

-How Do I Export Individual Pages from WordPress?
+How Do I Export a Specific Page from WordPress?

-You can export an individual page from WordPress by using a filter.
+You can export a specific page from WordPress by using a filter.
 When setting up your WordPress pages export, expand the Add Filtering Options section and create a filter that targets the page in question.
 You can also modify the filters for an existing export via its Settings.

 Learn more in our documentation: Filtering with XPath.

-Yes, you can use our plugins to achieve this.
 First, filter and export the desired WordPress page using WP All Export.
 Make sure you download the bundle file.
 On the target site, import the bundle file using WP All Import.
-This will configure your import to match the contents of your export file.
+This will automatically configure your import to match the contents of your export file.